 Republican Rep. Lauren Boebert is trailing in a race that's coming down to the wire

-One of the most-watched races the day after Election Day is Republican Rep. Lauren Boebert's reelection bid — which is under serious threat from Democratic challenger Adam Frisch.
+One of the most-watched races that's still undecided after Election Day is in Colorado, where Republican Rep. Lauren Boebert's reelection bid is under serious threat from Democratic challenger Adam Frisch.

-Frisch held a slight lead over Boebert for much of Tuesday night; as of Wednesday afternoon, he enjoyed a razor-thin edge of 50.6% to 49.4%, according to AP.
+Frisch held a slight lead over Boebert for much of Tuesday night; by Wednesday afternoon, the gap had narrowed to a razor-thin edge.
+As of early Thursday, just 64 votes stood between Frisch and Boebert with 99% of the vote accounted for, according to the AP.

+The final tally is not yet known, but the race is not expected to go to a runoff: Like most U.S. states, Colorado requires candidates to capture a plurality, not a majority, of the vote to win office.

+Moreover, Colorado law requires a recount for any race where the gap between the top two finishers is 0.5% or less.
+And the current election results show Frisch has 50.01% of the vote, to Boebert's 49.99%.

 Photographer @wwoodyco captures the scene at Lauren Boebert's watch party, capturing both early excitement and later disbelief as the first wave of election results from the 3rd Congressional District showed Democratic challenger Adam Frisch leading. #copolitics #Boebert pic.twitter.com/VRNW88ZNRX— The Colorado Sun (@ColoradoSun) November 9, 2022